JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lecture.md

 ```
 What?
 The same function where I made the parameters to be implicit has just turned **nine orders of magnitude** slower?

-Let's look what the debugger says
+Let's look what the profiler says
 ```julia
 Profile.clear()
 x = randn(10^4)